-The sign was unveiled by the Town Mayor on Monday 7th February at 12.30pm outside the Memorial Hall.
-The sign has been paid for out specific grant funding and will help to add a sense of place and community to the town.
+The sign was unveiled by the Town Mayor (Cllr Robin Hines 2010 - 11) on Monday 7th February 2011 at 12.30pm outside the Memorial Hall.
+The sign was paid for out specific grant funding and will help to add a sense of place and community to the town.
 Here are a few notes about the consultation process and the images that the sign depicts:

 A wide consultation was carried out with six schools, two residents associations and two senior citizens clubs.
 A display / consultation stand was also placed at Houghton Regis Library for two weeks.